-The proposed rules are less restrictive than the bordering state of Wisconsin which requires 24 hours of educational requirements for provisional registration.
+While the current rules are being rescinded, they are being recodified and the proposed rules are less restrictive than the bordering state of Wisconsin which requires 24 hours of educational requirements for provisional registration.
 None of the other Great Lake states have educational requirements.
 Unable to find licensing requirements for Illinois, Ohio and Indiana.